kermitt2/grobid/Readme.md

 ## How to cite

 If you want to cite this work, please refer to the present GitHub project, together with the [Software Heritage](https://www.softwareheritage.org/) project-level permanent identifier.

-For example, with BibTeX:
+For example, the BibTeX woudl look like this:

 ```bibtex
 @misc{GROBID,